kahhongt/kahhongt.github.io/_portfolio/portfolio-2.md

 The objective of this module is to evaluate an independent variable against a dependent variable based on first principles, but uses only a single predictor.
 More features, and thus multiple-linear regression, should be used to obtain better results, especially with the [House Prices Dataset on Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) that was used.

 ### Contact
 I hope you have enjoyed reading the above piece of analysis.
 [You can refer to the published module on Github](https://github.com/kahhongt/linear-regression).
-I would be happy to receive your thoughts/comments at [kahhong.tai@gmail.com](kahhong.tai@gmail.com).